-For announcing and archiving the (mostly artistic) activities of Scott Fletcher.
+For announcing and archiving the activities of Scott Fletcher.

 I was previously awarded ACE funding to test new digital recording and presentation approaches in the documentation of Bill's Attic, before its contents were rehoused and repurposed.
 In early 2022 I was again successful in achieving ACE funding, this time for a much larger amount and with it ambition.

-Summer 2022 will see the public release of Bill's Digital Attic - a three part documentation, depiction and dissemination of Bill Mitchell's workspace, the works within and the works with others.
+Summer 2022 saw the public release of Bill's Attic Experiential Archive - a three part documentation, depiction and dissemination of Bill Mitchell's workspace, the works within and the works with others.

 Informative : God's Eye View - Sketchfab 3D Attic Tour